AltspaceVR/AltspaceSDK-wiki/Troubleshooting.md

 1. **Read through the wiki**
    * Some things in the SDK are known to be broken or unintuitive, so being familiar with the documentation is important
-   * Reading this entire wiki will take most developers less than 20 minutes
+   * Reading this entire wiki should take less than 20 minutes
-   * (fewer than 6,000 words at the average adult reading speed of 300 wpm)

 2. **Refresh** the Altspace Browser.
    * The required Prepros tool (see [[Workflow]]) should automatically trigger a reload when it detects a change in your source code files.
 If this isn't happening, try restarting the Prepros application.